saleor/saleor-docs/docs/api-reference.md

 ### CheckoutShippingMethodUpdate

-Updates the shipping address of the checkout.
+Updates the shipping address of the Checkout.

 <table>
 <thead>